On sweet undeniable feeling of power of international intellectual feudalism, bias, discrimination, censoring and theft

 Another series from Emory hospital were described by Kutcher et al. (14).
 Among 5207 patients undergoing cardiac surgery, 11 patients developed PPS (0.2%) during median 82 days (4-186 days) after cardiac surgery.
 Seven of patients had thickening of pericardium and 4 patients had both thickening and effusion.
 Pericardium was left open during surgery in all patients.
 Irrigation of pericardium with povidone-iodine solution was performed in 5 patients, with antibiotics in 2 patients and with cold saline in 4 patients.
 Three patients showed symptomatic relief after medical therapy, among them 1 patient underwent further removal of hematoma and 8 patients underwent radical pericardioectomy.
 Five patients had acute right heart overload.
 Six patients had STT abnormalities and 3 patients had low QRS voltage on electrocardiogram (ECG), 7 patients had paradoxal interventricular septal movement on echocardiogram and 5 patients had effusion postoperatively including 4 patients with hematoma of pericardium at posterior wall, and 10 patients had classical signs of constriction on cardiac catheterization with equalization of right ventricular, right atrial, pulmonary capillary wedge and left ventricular pressures.
 The standard protocol included 2-8 weeks of medical treatment with diuretic, non-steroidal anti-inflammatory agents (NSAIDs) and corticosteroids, 3 patients had symptomatic improvement and 8 patients underwent pericardioectomy.
 Analysis of 3 patients who had relief of symptoms on medical therapy demonstrated late cardiac tamponade or sero-effusive constriction without true fibrosis in 1 case, less advanced fibrosis with reversible sero-effusive component in 2nd case and localized pericardial hematoma that was removed during reoperation for main indication of valvular heart disease (VHD) in 1 patient.
 Analysis of 8 patients who underwent pericardioectomy demonstrated extensive parietal and visceral hemorrhagic pericardial fibrosis and organization in 4 patients with inflammatory hemorrhagic fibrinous deposits.
 Authors concluded that almost all patients had pericardial fluid accumulation after cardiac surgery, but symptoms developed only in 15-30% of patients and despite treatment 0.2% of patients developed constrictive pericarditis.

 The most recent series were reported from Cleveland clinic (15).
 This prospective cohort study included 239 patients with PPS after cardiac surgery (7), primary endpoints of the study were development of effusion and constriction during follow-up of 12 months.
 Overall 75 patients (31%) required intervention: 44 patients with pericardial effusion and tamponade, including 22 patients who underwent pericardiocentesis and 24 – subxiphoid pericardiostomy with drainage, and 31 patients – pericardioectomy.
-Patients were characterized by increase of C-reactive protein and sedimentation rate, 14% had right heart failure and 31% had signs of constriction.
+Patients had increased levels of C-reactive protein and sedimentation rate, 14% of them had right heart failure and 31% - signs of constriction.
 Multivariable analysis demonstrated that constriction physiology as well as younger age, and heart failure signs increased risk of PPS and constriction development during follow-up by almost 6 times, while use of colchicine therapy and NSAIDS reduced risk of tamponade and constriction by 55% (HR – 0.45, 95%CI 0.26-0.79).
 In younger patients with PPS with signs of heart failure and constrictive physiology, early appropriate management seems to be warranted.

 Predictors and outcomes of PPS